womeimingzi11/amapGeocode/README.md

 ----------

-It’s very common for API upgrades to make the downstream application, like amapGeocode, to be unavilable.
+It’s very common for API upgrades to make the downstream application, like amapGeocode, to be unavailable.
 Feel free to [let me know](mailto://chenhan28@gmail.com) once it’s broken or just open an issue.